 The elements of a cause of action based on negligence are duty, breach of duty, cause in fact, loss or injury, and proximate cause.
 Haynes v.
 Hamilton, 883 S.W.2d 606, 611 (Tenn.
 1993).
-The disputed issues in the present case are: (1) whether plaintiffs have established that KFC breached its duty to serve uncontaminated chicken; and (2) whether the chicken, if contaminated, was the proximate cause of plaintiffs' alleged injuries.3
+The disputed issues in the present case are: (1) whether plaintiffs have established that KFC breached its duty to serve uncontaminated chicken; and (2) whether the chicken, if contaminated, was a cause in fact of plaintiffs' alleged injuries.3